STAR Transit: Bus routes

 As of April 6, 2023, STAR Transit operates three fixed bus routes in three cities.
-All services connect to a DART light rail station, whether automatically or by verbal request.
+All services connect to a DART rail station, whether automatically or by verbal request.

 101 Balch Springs Midtown Express

 The MTX 101 Route starts at Walmart and ends at Peachtree Senior Living Apartments, providing access to Floyd Elementary School, Balch Springs Recreation Center, and other destinations with a total of ten stops.
 Upon request, the bus will also travel to DART Green Line Buckner station.
 No service on Sundays.

 201 Mesquite COMPASS Shuttle

 The COMPASS Shuttle travels directly from DART Green Line Lawnview station to Hanby Stadium near downtown Mesquite on weekdays only.

 401 Hutchins Shuttle

 The 401 Shuttle operates in a loop, providing service to DART Blue Line UNT Dallas station, Cedar Valley College, and various apartments and stores via 11 stops.
 Weekdays only.

 Former bus routes

 STAR Transit has suspended various fixed routes, mostly due to low ridership or high cost reasonings: